AnkitPandey001/interviewmate-app/README.md

 - **Vite**: A fast and modern build tool that offers a smooth development experience.
 - **TypeScript**: Ensures type safety and improves code quality.
 - **Firebase**: Used for backend services like authentication and data storage (e.g., user feedback).
-- **FemeiniAPI**: Provides valuable interview questions based on job titles and experience.
+- **GeminiAPI**: Provides valuable interview questions based on job titles and experience.
 - **Webcam Integration**: Allows users to simulate interviews with webcam support, giving a realistic interview environment.
 - **Text-to-Speech**: Converts text-based prompts into audio, enhancing accessibility and user engagement.
 - **Feedback System**: Collects user feedback after the mock interviews, helping them improve their performance.